-We acknowledge and honor those who have gone before us by locating, documenting, restoring and preserving African American cemeteries in Frederick County.
-These burial grounds vary from those found at African American churches, to a small graveyard on a private farm, to a handful of graves behind a private home.
+We acknowledge and honor our African American forefathers and mothers by locating, documenting, restoring, and preserving African American cemeteries in Frederick County.
+These burial sites vary—from those found at African American churches, to small graveyards on private farms, to a handful of graves dug behind a private home.
 Our work includes:

-- Locating and documenting all African American cemeteries in the county.
+- Locating and documenting African American cemeteries throughout Frederick County.

-- Working with service groups and individual volunteers to organize periodic cleanups of cemeteries in the county.
+- Working with service groups and individual volunteers to organize cemetery cleanups.

-- Seeking funding to support the routine maintenance of the cemeteries.
+- Seeking funding to support the routine maintenance of these cemeteries.

-Over the years we have documented the existence of several of these cemeteries.
-They are:
+Over the years we have uncovered and documented the existence of many African American cemeteries, including:

 - Simpson ME Church of New Market